 - exposure to very high radiation levels

-- having a sibling with acute lymphocytic leukemia (ALL)
+- having a sibling with ALL

 Having one or more of these risk factors doesn’t mean that you’ll get leukemia.